 Cleft Craniofacial Surgeon: In charge of planning, performing the majority of the surgeries which the patient may need.
 The surgeries performed include lip repair, palate repair, pharyngeal flap, alveolar bone grafting, nasal reconstruction, lip revision, orthognathic surgeries, and distraction osteogenesis.

-Oral-Maxillofacial Surgeon: Treat defects and deformities of the jaws along with the cleft surgeon in procedures like bone grafting to the alveolar ridge (tooth supporting portion of the upper jaw) and orthognathic surgeries.
+Oral-Maxillofacial Surgeon: Treat defects and deformities of the jaws along with the cleft surgeon.
+They assist with procedures like alveolar ridge bone grafting (tooth supporting portion of the upper jaw) and orthognathic surgeries.

 Pediatric Anesthetist: Specialized in pediatric anesthesiology.
 Provides definitive child safe anesthetic protocol for surgeries requiring general anesthesia.